 Superbowl Sunday Sweet & Savory Teriyaki Chicken Wings

-January 22, 2017: It’s Sunday evening and my fiancé Mike has some friends over for the Patriots game – not just any Pats game, but the 2017 AFC Championship Game!
+January 22, 2017: It’s Sunday evening and there are some friends over for the Patriots game – not just any Pats game, but the 2017 AFC Championship Game!
 It’s actually been pretty exciting so far from what I’ve seen.
 Not that I’m any kind of football expert… believe it or not, I just learned yesterday what “special teams” are, and I have only known since last week that the NFL is broken down into the “NFC” and “AFC”! *Blush*

 Regardless of how much I clearly know about football, I still consider myself a Pats fan.
 Or mayyybe just a Tom Brady fan… 🙂